 Obstructions within the airway, which may occur in the trachea, voice box (larynx) or throat (pharynx) are often serious conditions that can lead to difficulty breathing, choking, difficulty swallowing, wheezing and other troubling symptoms.
-These blockages may develop as a result of an allergic reaction, infection, trauma, foreign body, cancer or other disease that prevents air from flowing normally through the passage.
+These blockages may develop as a result of an allergic reaction, infection, trauma, foreign body, cancer or other diseases that prevent air from flowing normally through the passage.

 In order to relieve these symptoms and restore proper breathing, surgical treatment in the form of airway reconstruction may be needed.
 There are several different procedures that may be performed to correct these blockages, including tracheoscopy, laryngoscopy, bronchoscopy, tracheotomy, laryngotracheoplasty and others.

 These procedures are performed to correct breathing difficulties caused by a congenital defect or previous medical procedure, as well as:

 - Tracheal or laryngeal deformities

 - Tracheal stenosis, subglottic stenosis, laryngeal cleft and laryngeal atresia